There’s something rather satisfying about doing it yourself, isn’t there?

-These will do the work for you at the press of a button, often with options to change between coarse and fine.
-(Some of these grinders can even be used to grind herbs, but you run the risk of flavouring your next espresso with pepper if you don’t clean them through – not ideal.)
+These will do the work for you at the press of a button, often with options to change between coarse and fine grind coffee beans.
+Some of these grinders can even be used to grind herbs, but you run the risk of flavouring your next espresso with pepper if you don’t clean them through – not ideal.
 One of the advantages of an expensive electric grinder is that they’re likely to have a consistent grind, so you won’t find coarse bits in your fine grind, and vice versa.
 But they can be rather noisy and take up lots of space on the kitchen counter.

 The different types of coffee grind

-It’s not just a case of ground or not.
+It’s not just a case of ground coffee beans or not.
 There are different levels of grinding, as you’ll see from the drop-down grind options on each of our product pages.

 The reason for this variety is that different grinds go with different equipment and brewing methods.

-The scale goes from coarse to fine.
-Coarse ground coffee has bigger coffee particles, which are better for cafetieres, and fine grounds suit espresso-style methods.
+The scale goes from coarse to medium grind to fine grind.
+Coarse grind has bigger coffee particles, which are better for cafetieres and fine grounds suit espresso-style methods.

-Filter grind is finer, which can be used in filter gadgets such as Chemex or drip machines.
+- Filter grind is finer, which can be used in filter gadgets such as Chemex or drip coffee makers.

-Aeropress is also a fine filter grind for a specific type of brewing gadget.
+- Aeropress is also a fine grind for a specific type of brewing gadget.

 - Espresso grind (also known as Turkish) is even finer, a powdery variety that’s designed for espresso machines and moka pots.